learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 ## Data Indexing

 You may have noticed that by default, the dates have been set as the index of our pandas DataFrame.
 While working with time series data in Python, it's important to always ensure that dates are used as index values and are set as a `timestamp` object.
 Timestamp is the pandas equivalent of python’s `Datetime` and is interchangeable with it in most cases.
-It’s the type used for the entries that make up a `DatetimeIndex`, and other timeseries oriented data structures in pandas.
+It's the type used for the entries that make up a `DatetimeIndex`, and other time series oriented data structures in pandas.
 Further details can be found [here](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Timestamp.html).

 We can confirm these assumption in python by checking index values of a pandas dataframe with `DataFrame.index`.